bkellerm/CAMOVE/README.md

 # Options
+For both hand.js and walking.js are various parameters accessible which help you to costumize your site's behavior.
 ## Table explaining parameters for hand.js

 | __Option Name__  | __Description__ | __Default Value__ | __Possible Values__ |